HarmMunk/CUDAInstallation/README.md

 ## CUDA installation

 Follow the instructions at [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).
-The nouveau driver is not installed

-`sudo lsmod | grep nouveau` gives no result.
+The nouveau driver is not installed: `sudo lsmod | grep nouveau` gives no result.